SanjiKir/Contact-Form/README.md

-This project was written using functional components only.
+This project was written using functional components oly.
-No redux was used.
+As a store management I decided to use latest React features instead of `redux/mobx/graphql-linked-state` etc.
 To start type: `yarn; yarn start`.

 ## About the app